coopyey/alg-quicksort/README.md

 # Quicksort Implementation
-C implementation of quicksort.
+C++ implementation of quicksort.
 Will sort N randomly generated integers and analyze various charactersitics.

 ### Part A
 1. User inputs value for N.